Skip to main content

 OpenAI Integration

-Here's a complete example showing how to capture tool calls from an OpenAI agent and evaluate them.
-The key bridge points are:
+Here is a full example that captures tool calls from an OpenAI agent and evaluates them.
+There are three bridge points:

 import com.openai.client.OpenAIClient;